 Betterment is a good example of a robo-advisor that both automates your investments and helps you plan for retirement.
 Their service, Retirement Goals, allows you to see your full retirement balance, including external accounts.
-Retirement Goals also gives advice on how much you really need to save for retirement each year, plus how to allocate that money across employee-sponsored plans, IRAs, and taxable accounts.
+Retirement Goals also gives advice on how much you should consider saving for retirement each year, plus how to allocate that money across employee-sponsored plans, IRAs, and taxable accounts.

 Once you’ve got your payroll deductions or automatic transfers set up, and once you’ve managed to select a range of diverse index funds or ETFs, the best thing you can do is leave it alone.
 Check-in once or twice a year, to see if fluctuations in the market have thrown your asset allocation out of wack.
 (Say, if, mid-cap stocks, which should be only 20% of your portfolio, are now closer to 25% or 30% of it.)

 Otherwise, let it be.
 Paying too much attention to the day-to-day ups and downs of the stock market is a recipe for anxiety.
 Worse, a particularly bad day might convince you to pull your money out of stocks altogether, and then you’ll miss out on the inevitable rebound.